sckott/recology/_posts/2016-01-05-request-hello-world.md

 * Retry - a retry helper will make it easy to retry http requests on any failure, and execute a user defined function on failure [sckott/request#6](https://github.com/sckott/request/issues/6)
 * Rate limit - a rate limit helper will add info to a set of many requests - still in early design stages [sckott/request#5](https://github.com/sckott/request/issues/5)
 * Caching - a caching helper - may use in the background the in development [vcr R client](https://github.com/ropensci/vcr) when on CRAN or perhaps [storr](https://github.com/richfitz/storr)  [sckott/request#4](https://github.com/sckott/request/issues/4)

-## I can haz feedback?

-Would love feedback at this stage.
-Wanted to get on CRAN to get to wider audience - now hoping for feedback to make it lots better.

-See [the issues](https://github.com/sckott/request/issues) for discussion of these